 - The castell and the pillar are raised simultaneously.
 The pillar is built without the last level since the last level is made with the enxaneta or acotxador from the main castell.

 - The main castell is crowned and starts coming down.
 At that point, the enxaneta or acotxador of the main castell move inside the pillar and crowns it.

 - As soon as the segons of the main castell let their arms go and the segon of the pillar is left alone on the pinya, the castell is considered officially crowned.

 This structure is formed of five castellers per level.
 It is made of a structure of three and a torre that is attached to the rengla of the three.

 This structure has two poms de dalt: the pom de dalt of the three and the pom de dalt of the torre.
 It is made of seven castellers in total: two pairs of dosos, two acotxadors and one enxaneta.

 The entrance and exit of the dosos and the acotxadors are as per a normal three and a torre.
-The only difference in this structure is the enxaneta who climbs up on the plena, does first the aleta on the three, then moves on the acotxador of the torre and does the second aleta and comes down on the pillar of the torre that is on the left hand side from where he/she has climbed.
+The only difference in this structure is that the enxaneta who climbs up on the plena, does first the aleta on the three, then moves on to the acotxador of the torre and does the second aleta and comes down on the pillar of the torre that is on the left hand side from where he/she has climbed.